zherenx/rssagg/README.md

 ## Potential Improvements/Extensions

 - front-end
+- apikey handling improvement (e.g. storing only the hash value in the database)
+- logging, and implement a logger
 - robustness improvement (e.g. different/more date formats should be supported)
 - refactoring of some functions/duplicated code
 - etc.